linetonthat/appstore_scraping/README.md

 ## Next steps:

 * Build two distinct spiders:
-    1. One to collect app features and description across a range of apps
+    1. One to collect app features and description across a range of apps (using landing page to incude app ranking in its category, html response)
-    2. One to collect reviews for a specific app
+    2. One to collect reviews for a specific app (using json response for full reviews)
 * Investigate "live" apps: Are apps still maintained?
 Downloaded?
 * Have a look at the review texts (strange feeling when reading some of them)
 * Investigate how to automate data extraction from text reviews